SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 julia --project=. -e 'using Pkg; Pkg.Instantiate()'
 ```

-You can run coverage locally from the project directory using
+You can determine the coverage by executing the following command from the project
+root directory

 ```bash
 julia --project=. coverage.jl
 ```

-The script returns the covered and total line as output.
-An example output is shown below
+The script returns the number of covered and total lines.
+An example of the script's output is shown below

 ```text
 Covered lines: 1373